 What if you don’t have the correct connections on your devices?

-In that case, plenty of audio adapters will convert audio from one type to another, so there is usually a solution when you look into it.
+Plenty of audio adapters will convert audio from one type to another, so there is usually a solution when you look into it.

 Another option for improving sound is buying a newer Ultra Short Throw projector with a built-in soundbar.
 These provide an excellent picture and much better sound without installing a large speaker system.